csegames/CSE-UI/documentation/Deploying.md

 The built launcher UI is located at `uirepo\launcher\dist` (there may be log files in there that should not be copied).

-For CSE employees, see the instructions at https://docs.google.com/document/d/1dshPdkqrfcLXt85DevTi13sTU24B865GPEnNusLUpuM/edit?usp=sharing for how to distribute updates.
+For UCE employees, see the instructions at https://docs.google.com/document/d/1dshPdkqrfcLXt85DevTi13sTU24B865GPEnNusLUpuM/edit?usp=sharing for how to distribute updates.